MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 ## Overview

 Velocity checks allow you to examine the historical patterns of a user or entity (for example, a credit card or an IP address) and then use these historical patterns to flag potential fraud.
-Fraudsters generally do not place a single order and walk away – more commonly, they experiment with one transaction first, and if it is approved, they will follow up with several more transactions.
-This continues until a flag is raised.
+Fraudsters generally do not place a single order and stop – usually they experiment with one transaction first, and if it is successful, they follow up with additional transactions over a period of time until a flag is raised.

-Velocity checks help you understand how several separate and different events may be related over time.
+Velocity checks help you understand how several separate and different events that occur over time may be related.
 They also help you understand how frequently certain data points recur.
-This enables you to quickly identify deviations from normal user behavior and take action accordingly.
+This factors enable you to quickly identify deviations from normal user behavior and take action accordingly.

 ## Define a velocity

-You define velocities in Fraud Protection with the FROM, SELECT, GROUPBY, and WHEN keywords, using the following structure:
+To define velocities in Fraud Protection, use the **FROM**, **SELECT**, **GROUPBY**, and **WHEN** keywords, within the following structure:

       FROM <*event type**aggregation method*> AS <*alias*>
       GROUPBY <*attribute name*>
       WHEN <*condition*>

-- After FROM, select an assessment on which to observe your velocity: Purchase, AccountLogin, or AccountCreation.
+- After **FROM**, select an assessment on which to observe your velocity: Purchase, AccountLogin, or AccountCreation.
-- After SELECT, select an aggregation method (Count, DistinctCount, or Sum), and then name your velocity using the AS keyword.
+- After **SELECT**, select an aggregation method (Count, DistinctCount, or Sum), and then name your velocity using the **AS** keyword.
 This name can be used to reference your velocity in rules.

 | Aggregation Method | Description                 | Example  |
 |--------------------|-----------------------------|----------|